benjidon/476_lab1/README.md

 To build: Simply create the build directiory and run "cmake ..", and then "make".

-The executable file is called "geocean" and can be run by typing "./geocean"
+The executable file is called "lab1" and can be run by typing "./lab1"

-Welcome to the Fishy Landscape (Underwater Adventure)

-Explore the scene by using WASD!

-<3 <3 <3

-Authored By Benjamin Don